Topological aspects of the dynamical moduli space of rational maps: Background on the spaces Ratd and Md

 \section{Background on the spaces \texorpdfstring{${\rm{Rat}}_d$}{Ratd} and \texorpdfstring{$\mathcal{M}_d$}{Md}}

 In this section, we recall results that we shall need concerning the parameter and moduli spaces of rational maps of a fixed degree $d$.
-We will assume $d$ to be greater than $1$ throughout the paper.
+We will assume $d$ is greater than $1$ throughout the paper.